moderntribe/square-one/docs/getting-started/01_installation.md

 ### Import Seed Database

-If the team has an existing dev environment, you should import the seed data into your local as a starting point.
+If the team has an existing dev environment, you should import a database into your local as a starting point.
 If there is no DB yet, follow the standard WordPress install process.

-### Success

-If you can navigate to `https://DOMAIN.tribe` and see your site, huzzah!
-Next steps, work with your team to make sure all the proper configuration is in place. header.

-## SquareOne with an alternative local development environment

-As noted, SquareOne is all intents and purposes, is WordPress.
-So it can be run on any local development environment that supports WordPress, with a few tweaks:

-1. WordPress is installed in a sub-folder as a dependency.
-We've bundled a custom Nginx file that handles this nicely here `dev/docker/nginx/nginx.conf`.
-2. All configuration and build steps are required for the application to work, documented above.

-### LocalWP
+### That's all!
-For those who want to use [LocalWP](https://localwp.com/), a popular local development environment, we provide a plugin that handles the Nginx config for you [here](https://github.com/moderntribe/square-one-localwp-addon).